RajashekarRaju/GoogleDeveloperTraining-AndroidKotlinFundamentalApps/README.md

 retrieve and display data.
 You learn how to handle potential network errors and use the Glide library to load and display photos from the internet.
 You also build a RecyclerView and use it to display a grid of images.

+### 8.1: Getting data from the internet
+### 8.2: Loading and displaying images from the internet
+### 8.3: Filtering and detail views with internet data